mantidproject/mantid/docs/source/release/v3.8.0/muon.rst

 - *run_start* and *run_end* are now available as log values to use in the results table.
 They can be inserted either as text (ISO-formatted date strings) or as seconds since the start of the first run.

+- Documentation has been moved to the Mantid help system.

 Algorithms
 ----------